 How would this benefit students?
 Students become more competitive in the job market when they give live demos of actual software they have built.
 Students showcase their best notebooks and tools on their profile and employers run them directly on our website.

 How can I make sure that only specific people have access to my notebooks and tools?
-Be sure to set the visibility of the notebook or tool to be hidden or private.
+Be sure to set the visibility of the notebook or tool to be hidden, secure or secret.
 Hidden visibility means that the notebook or tool does not appear on your profile but can still be accessed via link.
-Private visibility means that only you have access.
+Secure visibility means that only specific people have access.
+Secret visibility means that only you have access.

 Will I still have intellectual property over my code?
 Yes, our Terms of Service clearly state that you retain intellectual property rights over your code.